gatienc/Cartobat/docs/Symbolic_Localisation.md

 # Symbolic localisation algorithm documentation

+The princip of the algorithm is to use the rssi of the receiver to predict the zone in wich the emitter could be for each receiver.
+Once the zone for each predictor is predicted, intersection of all the predicted zones define the final predicted zone for the emitter position.

 ## `ZoneSelector`

 The `ZoneSelector` class is used to select the zone in wich the emitter could be according to one receiver.